 - Dinner: 7PM

 - This will elongate your blood sugar curve rather than adding spikes to it.
-You’ll have fewer cravings, you’ll remain calm & centered, and you can trigger your body to lose weight – because healthy weight loss happens BETWEEN MEALS when we have balanced blood sugar and no excess insulin.
+You’ll have fewer cravings, you’ll remain calm & centered, and you can trigger your body to lose weight – because healthy fat burn and weight loss happens BETWEEN MEALS when we have balanced blood sugar and no excess insulin.

 - Essentially, you’re retraining your body how to feel full & satisfied and find its optimal weight on its own.